-- a Housing density generally determined by proximity to Wadalba Village Centre. - b Lots smaller than 450 square metres shall be considered as Small Lot Subdivision and comply with Part 4 Subdivision. - c Smaller lots are to front areas of higher amenity, such as local parks and the bushland floodplain. - d An overall density of 13 dwellings / ha must be achieved in the Louisiana Road Infill Precinct.
-This is to be achieved by applying the following minimum density requirement for each precinct as shown on the Figure 2 14.5 dwellings / ha in the Precinct B and 12 dwellings / ha respectively in the Precincts A and C. The density requirements shown on Figures 11, 12 and 17 are indicative of how the overall density requirement of 13 dwellings per hectare may be achieved.
+- a Housing density generally determined by proximity to Wadalba Village Centre. - b Smaller lots are to front areas of higher amenity, such as local parks and the bushland floodplain. - c An overall density of 13 dwellings / ha must be achieved in the Louisiana Road Infill Precinct.
+This is to be achieved by applying the following minimum density requirement for each precinct as shown on the Figure 2 14.5 dwellings / ha in the Precinct B and 12 dwellings / ha respectively in the Precincts A and C. The density requirements shown on Figures are indicative of how the overall density requirement of 13 dwellings per hectare may be achieved.

-3.0 SUBDIVISION DESIGN
+5.22.3 SUBDIVISION DESIGN

-3.1 Streetscape
+5.22.3.1 Streetscape